 - Which reminds me, I don’t believe I’ve watched a single film for my project this entire year.
 No, take that back–I suppose I could count Bringing Up Baby and Singing in the Rain, but I didn’t watch either with that thought in mind, so I find I have nothing to say about them at the moment.
 Other than I still can’t believe my mom hadn’t seen either until recently…

 - I’m hoping to actually have a lot more time the next few months.
-Well, I’m trying to hope.
-IF work gets all these projects that are possibilities things could shoot into extra hours mode but I’m really hoping not.
-Extra hours make me miserable.
-On the other hand, I’m through all the Continuing Ed that occupied most of July (what me, wait until the last minute?
+I’m through all the Continuing Ed that occupied most of July (what me, wait until the last minute?
 Never?!
 Oops…) Specifically, it was to maintain my credential as a LEED Accredited Professional, which means I know something about the LEED green building rating system.
 I wouldn’t have minded so much if I thought it was worthwhile, but honestly a) most of it was really redundant b) I didn’t learn that much and c) most of it was clearly more about product advertising for the education unit sponsors than anything actually having to do with environmentally friendly construction methods.
 Although the pervious paving hour was interesting.

 - I’ve been listening to audiobooks on my drive home.
 Pick the right one, and the drive goes much faster!
 (Well, other than that day there was traffic congestion in S—, home of about 6,300 people.
 How does that happen?)
 I’m not very good at staying focused on audiobooks, so I’m mostly picking lighter, easy-to follow fare.
 Most likely I won’t be blogging about any of these books; I’m just not listening to them that way.
 (OK, there’s one exception, but I’ll explain that when I post.)
 One thing I’ve found already: the reader definitely matters.
 Good thing I’m just listening to library borrows!